blackrockstraitor/blackrockstraitor/README.md

 - I'm not here to make this look pretty , I just need this information down .
-(Triggering words at the DNI list)
+(Triggering topics at the DNI list)
 - I have a million names so you can just call me whichever one you want to !!
 Typically just Medkit or Med .
 (Meddy if close or roleplaying)
 - I am 17 years of age , still a minor and also a furry .
 Be weary of my age and your own !
 I've had many rough interactions with minors and adults alike .
 - I have a typing quirk , please tell me to stop if you don't understand it or have a screen reader .
 (S = Z)